Monarchy of Spain: King and international diplomacy

 Constitutionally the king accredits Spanish ambassadors to international states and governments, and foreign representatives to Spain are accredited before him.
 However, the government of the day manages diplomatic policy on behalf of the monarch.
 Additionally, it remains the responsibility for the monarch to express the state's assent to international commitments and treaties, which must be in conformity with the Spanish constitution.

 During his reign, Juan Carlos followed a foreign policy during the first decade of his kingship coined Reencounter and Reconciliation, which greatly improved Spain's standing on the world stage.
 The king reconciled long standing historic tensions with the Netherlands and cultivated relationships with France and Germany which led directly to Spain's entry into the European Community and into NATO.
 Following the tensions between Franco and the Papacy over the reforms of the Second Vatican Council, Juan Carlos' personal relations with successive popes greatly improved diplomatic relations between the Holy See and Spain, and with Pope Paul VI blessing Juan Carlos' democratic reforms.
 According to historian Charles Powell, it was the king's goal to win Spain's full acceptance by other European powers.
 The king, a self-described Europeanist, was awarded the prestigious Charlemagne Award in 1982 for his steadfast work towards democracy and for supporting European unity.
 The constitution gives the monarch special responsibility in promoting Spanish relations with members of its historic community, the nations formerly part of the Spanish Empire and also relations with Portugal and Brazil.
-Fulfilling this responsibility, the king of Spain serves as president of the twenty-four member Ibero-American States Organization.
+Fulfilling this responsibility, the king of Spain serves as president of the twenty-three member Ibero-American States Organization.
 With his support of democracy, various elements within Ibero-America political society have sought the king's advice on how to transition from a dictatorship to a democracy.
 For his efforts, by 2008 the king was voted the most popular leader in all of the Ibero-American community.